liuyxpp/liuyxpp.github.io/about/index.md

 ## About Me

-**Dr. Yi-Xin Liu** is a lecturer and scientific researcher working in the field of polymer physics at Fudan University.
-He currently is also working at MRL in the University of California, Santa Barbara as a visiting researcher.
+**Dr. Yi-Xin Liu** is a lecturer and researcher working in the field of polymer physics at Fudan University.
+He previously also visited Materials Research Laboratory (MRL) in the University of California, Santa Barbara (UCSB) for two years.

 **Lecturer**
 Department of Macromolecular Science